Are you missing out on over $1,000 worth of value in your health insurance extras?

 Every December I have the same conversation with people who’ve left it to the end of the year to use up their extras or have suddenly realised they’re paying top dollar for a policy with generous annual limits on dental, physio, chiro, and more that they’ll never come close to using.

-So how can you get maximum value from your policy?
-Extras can give people amazing value, but only if they know how to play the system.
+So how do you get maximum value from your policy this year?
+Extras can give people amazing value, but only if you know how to play the system.

-1. If you don't use up your extras, you will usually lose them – as most insurers reset on their annual limits January 1.
+1. If you don't use up your extras, you usually lose them – as most insurers reset on their annual limits on January 1.

-2. A classic example of this is that most Aussie health insurance holders have access to $1,050 of dental rebates but on average only claim $238, meaning they’ve missed out on $812 worth of treatments or check-ups.
+2. A classic example of this is that most Aussie health insurance holders have access to around $1,050 of dental rebates but on average only claim $238, meaning they’ve missed out on $812 worth of treatments or check-ups over the year.

-3. That lost value grows the more people you have on a policy.
+3. This lost value grows the more people you have on your policy.
 My colleagues think that some families could be missing out on up to $14,812 worth of medical services each year on one particular policy from a major health fund.

 4. Keep your receipts – as most health insurers allow you to claim in the following year for treatments that you had and paid for in this year.

-6. If you don't like your extras, shop around and look at switching to a policy that’s a lot closer to what you’ll actually use.
-There’s no point in paying hundreds of dollars for big annual extras limits if you never use them up.
+6. If you haven't used your extras much in 2025, shop around now and look at switching to a policy that’s a lot closer to what you’ll actually use.
+There’s no point in paying hundreds of dollars for big annual extras limits if you never really use them up.

-9. Last but not least, talk to an expert broker – we're lovely (it's true!) – and do an audit to make sure that your cover actually covers you for what you need.
+9. Last but not least, talk to one of our health cover experts – we're lovely (it's true!) – who will do an audit to make sure that your current extras insurance actually covers you for what you need.
 There’s nothing worse than paying for something that you aren’t using, or not getting the best value on the services you want to use!

 In good news: There are a group of extras which don't tend to reset – hearing aids and braces for example.